-I have the best job in the world–full time spiritual director, educator and writer.
+I have the best job in the world–-full time spiritual director, educator and writer.
 After a career as a radio news journalist, I switched gears and headed for seminary, graduating from San Francisco Theological Seminary (M.Div. and Diploma in the Art of Spiritual Direction) in 2000.
 Since then, I have been working as a spiritual director for individuals and groups, serving as a discernment facilitator, leading workshops and keynoting conferences on various aspects of contemplative Christian spirituality.

 I am an ordained minister in the United Church of Christ (UCC) specializing in spiritual direction.
 My ministry of spiritual direction is dedicated to always being open and affirming to LGBTQ persons.
 I live and work out of Phoenix, AZ.